Reporter alleges Jill Abramson lifted material for her book

 NEW YORK (AP) — Former New York Times executive editor Jill Abramson is facing allegations that she lifted material from other sources for her new book, “Merchants of Truth.”

-A Twitter thread posted Wednesday by Vice correspondent Michael Moynihan lists several examples of passages in “Merchants of Truth” that closely resemble sections of other publications.
-Released this week, “Merchants of Truth” is a critique of the news business focused on two long-running newspapers, the Times and The Washington Post, along with Vice and fellow digital company BuzzFeed.
+A Twitter thread posted Wednesday by Vice correspondent Michael Moynihan lists several examples of passages in “Merchants of Truth: The Business of News and the Fight for Facts” that closely resemble material in The New Yorker, Time Out and other publications.
+Released this week, “Merchants of Truth” is a critique of the news business focused on two long-running newspapers, the Times and the Washington Post, along with Vice and fellow digital company BuzzFeed.

+Appearing Wednesday night on Fox News, Abramson disputed the allegations, saying: “All I can tell you is I certainly didn’t plagiarize in my book and there’s 70 pages of footnotes showing where I got the information.”
+Writers are generally expected to credit their sources directly in the body of the text if the material is similar.

-Abramson did not immediately return an email seeking comment.
+Abramson did not immediately return phone and email messages from The Associated Press seeking comment.
 A Simon & Schuster spokesman had no immediate comment.

-Abramson has written for the Times and the Wall Street Journal among others.
-She and Jane Mayer co-wrote “Strange Justice,” a book about Supreme Court Justice Clarence Thomas.

 Most Read Entertainment Stories